-On June 3, 2021, we obtained a 5-year revolving credit facility with Bank of America, N.A., Coöperatieve Rabobank U.A., New York Branch, ("Rabobank"), Credit Agricole Corporate and Investment Bank, JPMorgan Chase Bank, N.A. and The Bank of Nova Scotia (the "2021 Revolving Credit Facility"), with Rabobank acting as the administrative agent.
-The interest rate on the credit line is LIBOR plus a spread of 115 basis points.
+On June 3, 2021, we obtained a 5-year revolving credit facility for U.S.\$250 million granted by Bank of America, N.A., Rabobank, Credit Agricole Corporate and Investment Bank, JPMorgan Chase Bank, N.A. and The Bank of Nova Scotia (the "2021 Revolving Credit Facility"), with Rabobank acting as the administrative agent.
+In May 2023, an amendment to the agreement was agreed upon to formalize the migration to a SOFR reference rate according to the mechanisms agreed upon in the original agreement.
+As a result of the amendment, the interest rate of the credit line transitioned from a LIBOR rate plus a 115-basis point spread to a daily SOFR rate plus a 126.45-basis point spread.